Desk with Laptop, Calculator, Files and small model of house with epc colours

 Electricity (7 Hour tariff) - Low 5.50

-Of the common fuel types listed above, mains gas is the cheapest and is therefore likely to be the best choice for a good EPC rating.
+Of the common fuel types above, mains gas is the cheapest and is therefore likely to be the best choice for a good EPC rating.

 'From Space Heating'